Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mining operations at a helium mine near Chambers, Arizona, USA.
 Photo: AZ Central

-Because helium is so light, any helium lost from its storage or production floats to the edge of the atmosphere and is blown away by the solar wind.
-This is why helium is often described as the only truly nonrenewable resource, according to the American Chemical Society.
-"It takes many, many millennia to create helium on Earth.
-It's the only element on the entire periodic table that escapes the Earth and goes into space," says Sophia Hayes, a professor at Washington University in St. Louis.
+Because helium is so light, any helium lost from its container or production floats to the edge of the atmosphere and is blown away by solar winds.
+This is why helium is often described as the only truly non-renewable resource, according to the American Chemical Society.
+“It takes many, many millennia to create helium on Earth.
+It’s the only element on the entire periodic table that escapes Earth and goes into space,” says Sophia Hayes, a professor at Washington University in St. Louis.

-Helium is useful because it is extremely cold.
+Helium is useful because it’s so cold.
 It has the lowest boiling point of any element, at -268.9 degrees Celsius.
-This makes it an especially good choice for cooling superconducting magnets in MRI machines, and even as rocket fuel for space travel.
-The Large Hadron Collider (LHC) in Switzerland needs about 120 tons of helium per week to run, according to Bloomberg.
+This makes it an especially good choice for cooling superconducting magnets in MRI machines, and even as rocket fuel.
+The Large Hadron Collider (LHC) in Switzerland needs about 120 tons of helium a week to run, according to Bloomberg.

-The US Federal Helium Reserve System, established in 1920 for use in balloons, supplies about 40% of the world’s helium.
+The U.S. Federal Helium Reserve System, established in 1920 for use in balloons, supplies about 40 percent of the world’s helium.
 Now, that supply could be sold to the private sector in a few months, disrupting the helium supply chain.
 Only a few other countries have significant helium resources, including Qatar, Tanzania, and Algeria.
 Russia also plans to open a new helium plant, but the fighting in Ukraine could make that plan uncertain.

 Estimates of the world’s helium reserves vary widely.
 In 2019, David Cole-Hamilton, emeritus professor of chemistry at the University of St Andrews, estimated that the world had only 10 years’ worth of helium left unless countries made greater efforts to recycle it.
-The best estimates of remaining helium reserves range from 100 to 200 years.
+The best estimates of the remaining useful life of helium were 100 to 200 years.

 An Khang (According to IFL Science )